Kalinga Ink Adventure Part 1: Traveling to Buscalan and Getting to Whang-Od

 Currently, there are three tattooists in Buscalan: Whang-Od, her 20-year-old grandniece and long-time apprentice Grace, and her other grandniece Elyang (who recently took up traditional tattooing).
-While you can inform any of the three about your preference as to who you’d like to work on you, don’t expect them to follow your wishes.
+While you can inform any of the three about your preference as to who you’d like to work with you, don’t expect them to follow your wishes.
 Buscalan can get pretty busy and each artist can only accommodate so much in a day.

 There’s no denying everyone who visits Buscalan for a tattoo wants to get inked by the legendary Apo Whang-Od, but if you’re going there for the same reason, don’t make it your goal to be tattooed by her.
 Please do consider that, at 97-years old, she needs to take a break every once in a while.
 She easily gets tired and irritable now, and her eyesight isn’t as good as it was during her prime.

 Windowseat Travel Tip: Don’t be disheartened if one of Whang-Od’s apprentices inks you.
-Getting a batok from them instead of Apo won’t make your trip any less worth-taking.
-Whang-Od’s grandniece, Grace, has inherited her skill, attention to detail, and she can do lines that are finer and a lot cleaner, too.
+Getting a batok from them instead of Apo won’t make your trip any less worth taking.
+Whang-Od’s grandniece, Grace, has inherited her skill, and attention to detail, and she can do lines that are finer and a lot cleaner, too.
 Elyang, also another grandniece, though new, is learning quickly, so expect her to give you a beautiful tattoo as well.

 Finding the design you want

 A piece of wood carved with various tattoo designs is on display in the shop.
 Don’t hesitate to ask your guide or your tattooist the meaning behind each one.
-If you want to find out more about the tattoos and the tradition in general, you can flip through a book written by an anthropologist who studied the Kalinga tattoo.
+If you want to find out more about tattoos and the tradition in general, you can flip through a book written by an anthropologist who studied the Kalinga tattoo.
 It used to serve as the main catalog along with another book—which was reportedly stolen by tourists (hey, don’t be that kind of visitor!)—before the wood board was made.

 Yes, you can certainly choose the design and placement of your tattoo.
 If you’re having trouble deciding on a design, you can ask your guide or, better yet, the tattooists for suggestions.
-They can tell you the kind of tattoo you might need based on your personality and lifestyle, since each Kalinga tattoo has its own meaning and purpose.
+They can tell you the kind of tattoo you might need based on your personality and lifestyle since each Kalinga tattoo has its own meaning and purpose.